Common Types of Loans: Interest Rates, Tax Benefits and Application Process

 Try the 50-30-20 rule of budgeting!

-Tax Benefits on Loans in India
+What are the Tax Benefits of Loans in India

 Some loans help you save tax under the Income Tax Act.

-1. Home Loan
+- Home Loan

 - Principal Repayment (Section 80C): Deduction up to ₹1.5 lakh per annum.